-Below is a brief description of some of the more common Buddhist holidays, as well as their 2013 dates in the various Buddhist traditions.
+Below is a brief description of some of the more common Buddhist holidays, as well as their 2014 dates in the various Buddhist traditions.

 Nirvana Day or Paranirvana: Mostly celebrated in Mahayana Buddhism, this day honors the Buddha's passing into the 'final nirvana' at death.
 Although observances vary, it is mostly a day to contemplate the Buddha's teachings.
-In 2013, it will be celebrated on February 8th or February 15th, depending on the lineage.
+In 2014, it will be celebrated on February 8th or February 15th, depending on the lineage.

 Within Tibetan Buddhism, Saga Dawa corresponds to Vesak, celebrating the Buddha's birth, enlightenment and death (paranirvana.) it is considered the holiest day of the year and many people time spiritual pilgrimages for this period.
-In 2013, the celebrations for this begin on May 25th and extend for up to 2 weeks.
+In 2014, the celebrations for this begin on June 13th and extend for up to 2 weeks.